 Groundbreaking work at the Centre has revealed a key role for RNA-binding proteins in the onset and progression of ALS and FTD, which commonly mislocalise into cytoplasm and aggregate in affected cells.
 It remains to be determined how these defects deregulate cellular RNAs, and how such deregulation is linked to altered energy metabolism and other pathways implicated in these diseases through genetic risk variants or environmental responses.
 The teams aim to answer key questions such as:

-- Which cell types are vulnerable to the genetic risk variants and environment-driven regulatory changes that drive ALS/FTD?
+- Which cell types are vulnerable to the genetic and environmental variables that drive ALS/FTD?

 The UK DRI at King’s has a clear translational trajectory, as researchers are designing, manufacturing, patenting, and testing RNA- and gene therapy-based potential therapeutics in preclinical models.
 In 2019, a spinout, AviadoBio, was launched from the Centre, co-led by Prof Chris Shaw, to develop innovative gene therapies to treat ALS and FTD.